kristianmandrup/controll/README.md

       end

       def auth_invalid!
-        'Error while authenticating via ' + full_route + '.
+        'Error while authenticating via {{full_route}}.
 The service returned invalid data for the user id.' end
     end

-    # TODO: Support I18n via naming convention t('services.notice.already_connected') and so on...
     class NoticeMsg < MessageHandler::Notify
       type :notice

-      def msg_map
-        {
+      # for :signed_in and :signed_out - defined in locale file under:

+      # services:
+      #   notice:
-          signed_in:  'Your account has been created and you have been signed in!',
+      #     signed_in:  'Your account has been created and you have been signed in!'
-          signed_out: 'You have been signed out!'
+      #     signed_out: 'You have been signed out!'
-        }
-      end

       def already_connected
-        'Your account at ' + provider_name + ' is already connected with this site.'
+        'Your account at {{provider_name}} is already connected with this site.' end
-      end

       def account_added
-        'Your ' + provider_name + ' account has been added for signing in at this site.'
+        'Your {{provider_name}} account has been added for signing in at this site.' end
-      end

       def sign_in_success
-        'Signed in successfully via ' + provider_name + '.'
+        'Signed in successfully via {{provider_name}}.'
       end
     end
   end